IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Introduction

 \section{Introduction}

 Modern compilers, such as LLVM~\cite{lattner2004llvm}, are complex software.
-For example, LLVM consists of over seven million lines of C/C++ code contributed by more than \SI{2500}\xspace developers\footnote{\url{https://github.com/llvm/llvm-project}}.
-Given the size of this codebase and its importance in the computing ecosystem, an effective and scalable verification method is critical.
-Despite extensive regression testing and wide usage, latent bugs remain and their impact on users can be quite significant given the widespread distribution and long lifetimes of compilers.
+For example, LLVM consists of over seven million lines of C/C++ code contributed by more than \SI{2500}\xspace developers.
+Given the size of this codebase and its importance in the computing ecosystem, an effective, scalable verification method is critical.
+Despite extensive testing, latent bugs remain and their impact on users can be quite significant given the widespread distribution and long lifetime of compilers.

 To reduce latent bugs, various techniques have been used to automate the verification of compilers, such as partial model checking~\cite{lopes2021alive2}, fuzzing~\cite{LibAFL, CSmith, 10.1145/3428264}, and differential testing~\cite{emi,spe}.
-Although end-to-end formal verification of compilers has been applied \cite{Jourdan-LBLP-2015, Bourke-BDLPR-2017}, these techniques have not yet scaled to practical compilers such as LLVM, which support a wide range of architectures, programming languages, and use models, including just-in-time compilation and link-time optimization.
+Although end-to-end formal verification of compilers has been applied \cite{Jourdan-LBLP-2015, Bourke-BDLPR-2017}, these techniques have not yet scaled to practical compilers such as LLVM, which supports a wide range of architectures, programming languages, and use models.

-In the specific case of LLVM, another factor making verification difficult is that the interface between the compiler optimization and machine code generation is widely used but not completely specified.
+In the specific case of LLVM, another factor making verification difficult is that the interface between compiler optimization and machine code generation is widely used but not completely specified.
 As a result, it can be difficult for backend developers to understand whether they have completely implemented the wide range of possible inputs.
 In addition, backends often differ greatly in their relative code maturity, including some targets that are relatively mature and other targets for new devices that are in active development.